 |Authored by Bryan Springmeyer

-Bryan Springmeyer is a California corporate attorney who represents startup companies.
+Bryan Springmeyer is a California corporate attorney who represents startup companies and investors.

 The information on this page should not be construed as legal advice.

 December 13, 2011 - An earlier version of this article said that angel investors sought preferred stock transactions over convertible note transactions for seed funding.
 However, convertible notes have become increasingly popular for seed funding and that may not necessarily be the case.

 Convertible notes, which are loans that (ideally) convert to equity upon a subsequent equity round, tend to work well for companies when the company can achieve a large valuation at the conversion-triggering equity round, expects to do so quickly (since the maturity date on the note creates some time pressure), and can negotiate a high price cap (or no price cap at all).
 Priced rounds (i.e., with Preferred Stock) tend to work well for companies that can negotiate a substantial valuation at their seed round and don't mind the extra legal expense of this transaction over a convertible note round.